 What surgical procedures (if any) have you undergone?
 If you haven’t had any surgeries, please share why you’ve made these choices.
 NOTE: If you have experienced a preventative surgery and would like to share that story as well, please let me know).

 I found out about my mutation in April 2013.
 I had a BSO in June 2013 and a PBM in October 2013 with a revision in Jan 2014

 How has your BRCA gene mutation changed your life?

-If you could share any tips of advice with women who have just learned they have the BRCA gene mutation what would it be?
+If you could share any tips or advice with women who have just learned they have the BRCA gene mutation, what would it be?

-For those who is just learning about their mutation, I would say just to stop and breathe.
-It can consume you and it will for awhile but know that it can and will be OK.
+For those who are just learning about their mutation, I would say to stop and breathe.
+It can consume you, and it will for a while but know that it can and will be OK.
 I would suggest that they speak with a genetic counselor before making any decisions.
-For those who are choosing prolactin surgery, I would say that it is not as bad as I had feared…..not easy by any means, but doable.
+For those who are choosing prolactin surgery, I would say that it is not as bad as I had feared not easy by any means, but doable.
 I would also suggest to them to join support groups like FORCE, My Destiny, BRCA Sisterhood, etc…..through these sites, I have gained so much knowledge, friendship, support, and love.
 I could not have gone through this without these fabulous ladies!